mitrefccace/busylightapi/README.md

 ### BusyLightAD

 The BusyLightAD program is a GUI for integrating a BusyLight with the ACE Direct platform.
 BusyLightAD requires the ACE Direct agent portal URL to establish a connection to ACE Direct.
 The BusyLight AD GUI periodically queries ACE Direct for the latest agent status.
 This is the original interface between the BusyLight and ACE Direct.

-### lightserver

-The lightserver program is a GUI for integrating a BusyLight with the ACE Direct platform.
-It provides a RESTful interface via localhost only, to the ACE Direct agent portal.
-It is only available locally on the agent's desktop computer.
-When the agent status changes, the portal makes RESTful calls to the lightserver.
-The ACE Direct portal makes the initial connection to lightserver, and all requests to localhost will work after that.
-This is an improvement on the BusyLightAD program, since a unique URL is not required.
-The lightserver application is the current and preferred interface between the BusyLight and ACE Direct.

 ### Requirements